MicrosoftDocs/powerbi-docs/articles/powerbi-service-export-data.md

     ![](media/powerbi-service-export-data/power-bi-export-data7.png)

-7. Select **Underlying data** > **Export** and choose .xlsx.
+7. Now try selecting **Underlying data** > **Export** and choosing .xlsx.
 Power BI exports the data.
 If you had applied filters to the visualization, the exported data will export as filtered.
 When you select  **Export**, your browser prompts you to save the file.
 Once saved, open the file in Excel.

     **Underlying data**: select this option if your visualization does have an aggregate and you'd like to see all the underlying details.
 Basically, selecting *Underlying data* removes the aggregate.
 When you select **Export**, the data is exported to an .xlsx file and your browser prompts you to save the file.
 Once saved, open the file in Excel.